 Beyond the Series: The Ongoing Reflections of an Autistic Trans Woman in Harmony with Her Identity

-A living archive of reflection from an autistic trans woman tracing their first year of transition—and beyond.
+A living archive of reflection from an autistic trans woman tracing their first year of recognition—and beyond.
 Not a roadmap, but a symphony-in-progress.
 These are notes from a life unfolding, in language finally becoming available.

 Introduction

-It’s been a year since I first created this page—then, in the haze and urgency of early transition, writing was how I breathed.
-My gestalt processing, hyper-empathy, and difficulties with functional language made verbal communication unreliable.
+My gestalt processing, hyper-empathy, and uneven access to functional spoken language often made verbal communication unreliable.
 But writing?
 Writing gave shape to the storm.
-Articles would arrive in a rush—paragraphs forming faster than I could type—demanding to be captured before they dissolved.
+Articles would arrive in a rush—paragraphs forming faster than I could type—insisting on being caught before they dissolved.
 What began as a few scattered reflections quickly became a flood.

 Thank you for reading, sharing, and supporting The AutSide.